 - Financials – Know and understand your numbers

-- Operations – Create an efficient and productive shop
+- Operations – Create an efficient and productive business

 - People- A great culture where people are respected and valued